 There are idioms and sayings about this phenomenon in many languages.
 In Spanish-speaking countries, that would be "En Casa de Herrero, Cuchillo de Palo" (In the blacksmith's house, there are wooden knives).
 Another would be "Farol de la calle, oscuridad en la casa".
 (Streetlight outside, darkness inside)

 There is a logic puzzle that depends on this: in a town with two barbers, half the townsfolk (including one of the barbers) have impeccable hairstyles, the other half (including the other barber) look like their hair was the lovechild of Chewbacca and Medusa.
+In some versions (which generally don't mention the haircuts of the general populace), the barber with the good hairstyle keeps a clean shop, while the scruffy barber's shop is very messy.
 The barber who gives good haircuts is the unkempt one.
 Since he can't cut his own hair, obviously he went to his colleague for a haircut, and vice-versa.
+In versions where the shops differ in cleanliness, it's because the unkempt barber, being better and more popular, doesn't have time to clean up between appointments, while the other barber is less popular and has plenty of time to clean up between haircuts.